lukebemish/HumanReadableSExpressions.jl/docs/src/index.md

 S-Expressions, which are a human-readable format for representing data and configuration files that is equivalent and and interchangeable with s-expressions.

 Hrse.jl provides two main functions, `readhrse` and `writehrse`, which read and write HRSE files, respectively.
+Both functions support custom serialization and deserialization of types using StructTypes.jl.

 ## API